The 5 Cs in Credit Management for Accounts Receivable

 In this blog post, we'll walk through each of the five Cs in credit management and explain how accounts receivable automation tools can help you tackle repetitive tasks and make faster, more accurate credit decisions without sacrificing accuracy or quality.

-First impressions aren’t always what they seem, which is why you should use historical data from business credit agencies, such as Equifax, Experian, and Dunn & Bradstreet, to determine whether customers have a demonstrated history of good payment behaviors.
+First impressions aren't always what they seem, which is why you should use historical data from business credit agencies to determine whether customers have a demonstrated history of good payment behaviors.
+The main scores to pull are:

 Like consumer credit agencies, business credit agencies monitor how companies borrow money and pay down debts over time.
 The difference is that business credit agencies provide a more holistic view of a company's financial health by compiling a wide range of publicly available data, including business registration details, sales volume, court judgments, liens, bankruptcies, collections accounts, and credit history inquiries.